clarin-eric/VLO/DEVELOPMENT.md

 Be aware of the following build profiles that pre-configure the deployment packages for different environments:
 - `local-testing` for local development and testing purposes
+- `docker` for use in the [docker-vlo](https://gitlab.com/CLARIN-ERIC/docker-vlo-beta) project
 - `dev-vm` for the development host (alpha-vlo.clarin.eu)
-- `beta` for the staging host (beta-vlo.clarin.eu)
 - `production` for production (vlo.clarin.eu)

 To build using a profile, use e.g. `mvn clean install -Pproduction`.
 Please do this when making a deployment package for beta (`beta`) or production (`production`)!

-It's good practice to turn your tag into a "release" on GitHub and attach the deployment package for the target environment (beta, production).
+It's good practice to turn your tag into a "release" on GitHub and attach the deployment package for the target environment (docker, production).
 Share this link with the administrators or, if you want to be friendly, make a pull request for the applicable docker project if available - see [CLARIN on GitLab](https://gitlab.com/CLARIN-ERIC).
 Your admin can tell you more :)